 The Treasury – the most famous building has a grand entry from the Siq.
 There are stunning features cut into the stone.
 The best view is actually from the overlook (see below).

 Street of Facades – shortly after the Treasury, there are hundreds of tombs cut into the rock, an impressive view.

 The Royal Tombs – some of the best artwork cut into stone is at the Royal Tombs.

 The Overlook – this short hike starts behind the Royal Tombs.
 Head up the mountain and continue on the path to the end where a small shack with sign for the “Best View in the World” may literally be just that.

-Theater – this roman style amphitheater is very large and was the main gathering place of Petra.
+Theater – this roman style amphitheater is very large and was the main gathering place.

 Colonnaded Street – these grand colonnades are in tact on this long street that was the main corridor and shopping area.